pen-lang/pen/doc/src/references/language/modules.md

 > This feature is work in progress.

-Imported modules can have prefixes different from their names.
+Imported modules can have prefixes different from their names by giving them new names.

 ```pen
 import Bar Foo'Bar'Baz